jeremycoder/nuxt-iam/README.md

 Add content here...

 ## Configuration
 The following are runtime configuration options for Nuxt IAM.
 Please add the code below to your **nuxt.config** file.
-These to your **.env** file.
 ```
 export default defineNuxtConfig({
 //...